-Going to the movies is fantastic because they provide a very strong sense of escapism.
-It can be great sit down and exist outside of the real world for an hour or two.
+Going to the movies is fantastic because it provides a very strong sense of escapism.
+Sitting down and existing outside of the real world for an hour or two can be nice.
 However, if you’re looking for a movie that can do that and also motivate you in your career, we’ve got a list for you!
 These movies all center around the protagonists career, and how they deal with various trials and tribulations throughout.
 Many of them teach great career and job search lessons, so check out the full list below!

 1. The Pursuit of Happyness

 The Pursuit of Happyness (2006) is centered around the true story of Chris Gardner, played by Will Smith.
 Gardner is a man who is down on his luck.
 He has invested most of his life savings in a product he is having trouble selling, and it has begun to affect his marriage and quality of life.
 After meeting a stockbroker, he sets his sights on becoming one to provide for his son.
 It’s an amazing story of how Gardner was able to beat almost insurmountable odds.
 If you’ve ever felt like everything is working against you, this movie shows how to push back.
 We all have obstacles in our careers, but compared to Gardner’s, yours may seem slightly more manageable!